V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231110-blender-manual-t-pose.md

 ## Context

 The VRM importer and specification in Godot Engine necessitates a T-Pose.
-However, artists often prefer using an A-Pose as it simplifies body modelling.
+However, artists often prefer using an A-Pose as it simplifies body modeling.

 ## Problem